pbfrandsen/STRI_07_2015/Unix_skills_practical.md

 `grep -ir 'conTIG' ./`

 - grep -A: show lines after the grep hit
-`grep -i -A 1 'contig' sequences.fa` Useful if the sequences are in one line. 􏰀
+`grep -i -A 1 'contig' sequences.fa` Useful if the sequences are in one line.

     - Also try:
-        - `grep -B 10 '<searchterm>' <filename>` (10 lines Before)􏰀
+        - `grep -B 10 '<searchterm>' <filename>` (10 lines Before)
         - `grep -C 5 '<searchterm>' <filename>` (5 lines of Context)
         - Combinations are possible: `grep -A 1 -B 2 '<searchterm>' <filename>` (1 line After, 2 lines Before the hit)

 >   B. Output redirection: > (write to file)

 - `grep 'Contig' sequences.fa > selection.fa`

-􏰀Creates a file,if it does not exists.
+Creates a file, if it does not exist.
-􏰀Writes the output into the file. *Caution: existing content will be overwritten.
+Then writes the output into the file. *Caution: existing content will be overwritten.
 Do not write to the same file that you read from.*

 - `grep 'Contig' sequences.fa >> selection.fa`

-􏰀Creates a file, if it does not exists.
+Creates a file, if it does not exist.
-􏰀Appends the output to the end of thef ile.
+Appends the output to the end of the file.
-􏰀Existing content is not overwritten.
+Existing content is not overwritten.
 Rather, the file grows.
 (You should still not write to the same file that you read from.)

 ### Working with FASTA files